 Yes!
 Angel food cake is made with about 3 times as much egg whites as flour, but it must be made with flour for structure.
 Here, we use an all purpose gluten free flour blend, with some added cornstarch for lightness and tenderness in the crumb.

-Why we need a tube pan to make a gluten free angel food cake
+The role of a tube pan in angel food cake

 The best tube pan comes in two nonstick parts that fit together loosely: one part is the sides, with a hole in the bottom.
 The other part is the center column and bottom of the pan.